South Essex College: Courses

 South Essex College's Further Education provision includes a wide range of A-levels and vocational courses such as BTECs and apprenticeships.
 The college offers a range of higher education course including degrees, HNCs and HNDs.
 Programmes are validated by University of the Arts London and Pearson.
 The college also offers services to businesses through its Business Development Team and offers apprenticeship training.

-South Essex College offers Paediatric First Aid Qualifications via Omnia Training Solutions.
-This partnership was set up to ensure Students hold Qualifications to meet requirements under the Early years foundation stage statutory framework (EYFS), and OFSTED when entering the workplace.

 Campuses

-Southend Campus
+Main Southend Campus

-The Southend Campus is located in the heart of Southend-on-Sea town centre, next to Southend Central railway station.
+The main Southend Campus is located in Southend-on-Sea town centre, next to Southend Central railway station.

-The college’s building in Southend was featured in the Learning and Skills Council publication 'World Class Buildings – Design Quality in Further Education' in March 2005 and ‘Better Buildings, Better Design, Better Education’ published by the Department for Education and Skills in 2007.
+The college's building in Southend was featured in the Learning and Skills Council publication 'World Class Buildings – Design Quality in Further Education' in March 2005 and ‘Better Buildings, Better Design, Better Education’ published by the Department for Education and Skills in 2007.
 It won a British Constructional Steelwork Association Structural Steel Award and was a finalist in the RIBA/LSC Further Education Awards in 2006.